• Skip to main content

 9. Interested in trying other sports or different activities for the first time.

-If you notice several of these signs, you may want to consider some minor or drastic changes before your child quits altogether.
+If you notice several of these signs, you may want to consider some minor or serious changes before your child quits altogether.
 READ HERE For 6 Ways To Help Keep Your Child From experiencing burnout.

 Primary Sidebar